gordonwoodhull/quarto-light-dark-experiments/README.md

 # Experiments with dark mode in Quarto's Jupyter engine

+## Overview

-Experimental implementation of dark mode for plotting libraries in Quarto's Jupyter engine and Python, although the same approach should work for any Jupyter languages that can emit Markdown.
+Experimental implementation of dark mode for plotting libraries in Quarto's Jupyter engine and Python, although the same approach should work for any Jupyter languages that emit Markdown.

 Implemented in Quarto's "user-land", i.e. Lua and CSS, without any changes to Quarto.

-The objective for all engines is to produce `img.quarto-light-image` and `img.quarto-dark-image` next to each other (inside `figure > p` to be precise).

 The objective for all engines is to produce `img.quarto-light-image` and `img.quarto-dark-image` next to each other (inside `figure > p` currently).
-Then they can easily and safely swapped using
+Then they can easily and safely be swapped using

 ```css
 body.quarto-light img.quarto-dark-image {